Moreover, email marketing has stood the test of time, known as a highly result-oriented method to reach audiences and connect in the long term.

 Also, don’t forget to make it personal.
 Subscriber also does not want to read an advertisement or a report.

 They want to connect.
-Anything that doesn’t reach out to them emotionally or at the personal level isn’t reaching at all.
+Anything that doesn’t reach out to them emotionally or at a personal level isn’t reaching at all.

 So make sure you craft the email as a conversation.
 The language could be semi-formal but preferably casual.

-Try not to sell or take a high road on making it feel like how good your product is.
+Try not to sell or take the high road on making it feel like how good your product is.
 Don’t be pushy, demanding, or too obvious about things.